shobhitsinghal624/rotten-api/README.md

 # node-rotten

-node-rotten is a simple to use NodeJS interface to the [Rotten Tomatoes API](http://developer.rottentomatoes.com/).
+node-rotten is a simple to use NodeJS interface to the [Rotten Tomatoes API](http://developer.rottentomatoes.com/) that allows you to :

-You can
 - search for movies based on a query string
 - get information on a single movie with its id (or IMDB id)
 - get similar movies of a given movie id
 - get the full cast of a movie
 - ...

 Every callback takes two arguments, an `error` object and a `response` object.
 In the examples below the errors are not handled, this is not recommended.

-Oh, and one more thing, this module is certified fresh !

 ## Install

-Coming soon...
+`npm install node-rotten`

 ## Getting Started